WebAssembly/component-model/design/mvp/Explainer.md

    restriction in an explicit opt-in manner.)

-3. To ease adoption, unless a component opts in (via "stackful" lift 🚟 or cooperative threads 🧵), all core wasm execution inside a component instance is locally serialized (via automatic backpressure applied at export calls) so that producer toolchains can continue to use a single global linear memory shadow stack that is pushed and popped in LIFO order.
+3. To ease adoption, unless a component opts in (via "stackful" lift 🚟 or cooperative threads 🧵), all core wasm inside a component instance executes in a LIFO manner so that producer toolchains can continue to use a single global linear memory shadow stack that is pushed and popped in LIFO order.

 ## JavaScript Embedding